Tursko Wielkie

 Tursko Wielkie is a village in the administrative district of Gmina Osiek, within Staszów County, Świętokrzyskie Voivodeship, in south-central Poland.
 It lies approximately 9 km south-west of Osiek, 19 km south-east of Staszów, and 72 km south-east of the regional capital Kielce.

 The village has a population of 352.

 The village is the location of the Battle of Tursko during the Mongol invasion.

-Demography

-According to the 2002 Poland census, there were 346 people residing in Tursko Wielkie village, of whom 52.3% were male and 47.7% were female.
-In the village, the population was spread out, with 24.8% under the age of 18, 36.2% from 18 to 44, 19.7% from 45 to 64, and 19.3% who were 65 years of age or older.